ricompute/bookr/README.md

 # bookr

-This is an R package which keeps a log of the books you've read.
+This is an R package which keeps a log of the books you've read in a file called `booklog.csv`.

 # Installation